SoloAk21/YeneChat/README.md

-# Aether AI - Secure Chat Application
+# YeneChat - Secure Chat Application

-Aether AI is a secure, full-stack chat application designed for real-time messaging with end-to-end encryption.
+YeneChat is a secure, full-stack chat application designed for real-time messaging with end-to-end encryption.
 It integrates user authentication, secure message storage, and real-time communication features.
 The application ensures privacy and security by encrypting messages before storing them in the database.

 ---